-The purpose of a PSPO is to address an area based issue and not to target individuals or communities based upon protected characteristics.
-However, we appreciate that by the very nature of not having a borough wide PSPO, the impact will be disproportionate across the borough.
-However, the intended aim is to ensure that the PSPO is proportionate to need and will help to ensure that the quality of life for all residents is improved particularly for those who are suffering from the detrimental effect of street drinking and the associated ASB.
-We have looked at available data to better understand the area as well as considering a range of datasets from ASB complaints, Police data for calls in relation Street Drinking, alcohol related ambulance callouts, CCTV evidence and survey information to help inform our decision making process as to where the PSPO should be situated.
-In summary our analysis showed that reports to either the ASB Team or the Police are low, however available data does point to more of a problem in the Mitcham area, however the figures again are small.
+The purpose of a PSPO is to address an area-based issue and not to target individuals or communities based upon protected characteristics.
+The intended aim is to ensure that the PSPO will help to ensure that the quality of life for all residents is improved, particularly for those who are suffering from the detrimental effect of street drinking and the associated ASB.
+We have looked at available data to better understand the area as well as considering a range of datasets from ASB complaints, Police data for calls in relation Street Drinking, alcohol related ambulance callouts, CCTV evidence and survey information to help inform our decision-making process.